piraz/nvim.init/README.md

 project reflects what I need on neovim daily.

-The project is a submodule of my [dotfiles](https://github.com/piraz/.dotfiles) where I load most of my configurations for my Linux, Mac.
+The project is a submodule of my [dotfiles](https://github.com/piraz/.dotfiles) where I load most of my configurations for my Linux and Mac.

 I recently made some changes, helping a friend, making this, and my dotfiles able to run on Windows.
 It works, it took a long time to do that, and I still